kartheek91/kartheek91.github.io/_posts/2021-02-25-introduction-to-runtime-fields-in-elasticsearch.md

   }
 }
 ```
-So now we try to insert couple of sample documents to the employee index.
+So now we try to insert a couple of sample documents into the employee index.

 ```
 PUT employee/_doc/1